oldremez/lido-on-terra-cli/README.md

 In cases 1 and 2 you should wait (1 minute should be more than enough).
 In case 3 please analize the output to figure out possible reasons.

+All the commands from this manual has placeholders.
+Before running any of them, one need to paste replace `YOUR_TERRA_ADDRESS_HERE` with their terra address and `AMOUNT_OF_XXX_TO_YYY` with the decimal amount.

+All the other parameters can be checked via "Parameters and how to check them" at the end of the manual.

 ### Know your stLUNAC/bLUNAC balance

 Because all the operations are made with ustluna or ubluna (`u` here stands for